UPDATED: Madison police investigate shooting at private K-12 Christian school

 The Madison Police Department responded to a possible shooting at Abundant Life Christian School, according to a statement from Madison Police Chief Shon Barnes.
 Barnes said there were at least seven injuries and three deaths, including one juvenile, as a result of the shooting.
-The shooter, one of the dead, is suspected to have been a student of the school.
+The shooter, one of the dead, was a 17-year-old female student at the school, according to AP news.

 Abundant Life Christian School teaches K-12 and is around four miles from the University of Wisconsin campus near Lake Monona.